kamilkisiela/apollo-angular/website/docs/migration.md

     ng update apollo-angular

 > Important!
-Migration doesn't cover all use-cases and NgModules like `ApolloModule` or `HttpLinkModule` have to be deleted manually.
+Migration doesn't cover all use-cases and NgModules like `HttpLinkModule` have to be deleted manually.
 To improve the migration script, please open issues and PRs!

 ## Installation